MicrosoftDocs/Hololens/hololens/hololens2-autopilot.md

 - Ensure that the devices are not already members of Azure AD, and are not enrolled in Intune (or another MDM system).
 The Autopilot self-deploying process completes these steps.
 To make sure that all the device-related information is cleaned up, check the **Devices** pages in both Azure AD and Intune Portals.
 Note that "Convert all targeted devices to Autopilot" feature is not supported on HoloLens at the moment.

 ### 2. Register devices in Windows Autopilot

+- **Enable Automatic MDM Enrollment** In order for Autopilot to succeed you'll need to enable Automatic MDM Enrollment in your Azure portal.
+This will enable the device to enroll without a user.

+In the [Azure portal](https://portal.azure.com/#home) choose **Azure Active Directory** -> **Mobility (MDM and MAM)** -> **Microsoft Intune**.
+Then configure the **MDM user scope**, you will need to select **All**.

+Please review the following short [guide on enabling MDM Automatic Enrollment](https://docs.microsoft.com/windows/client-management/mdm/azure-ad-and-microsoft-intune-automatic-mdm-enrollment-in-the-new-portal) or the [Auto Enrollment Quick start guide](https://docs.microsoft.com/mem/intune/enrollment/quickstart-setup-auto-enrollment) for even more information getting set up.

 Your devices must be registered in Windows Autopilot before first setup.
 For MEM documentation on device registration please see [Adding devices to Autopilot](https://docs.microsoft.com/mem/autopilot/add-devices).